Hang around a gym long enough and you’ll probably hear talk of compound versus isolation moves. Say what? It’s pretty self-explanatory, actually.

 4. Hinge and reach

-Kneel with your right foot forward so you are supported by your left knee.
-Reach your right arm overhead, engaging your abs and glutes.
-With your left hand, reach on a diagonal in front of you, hinging at the hips to touch the ground while keeping your right arm up.
-Using obliques, slowly return to starting position.
+Reach left hand out on a diagonal in front of you, hingeing at hips to touch the floor while keeping right arm up.
+Using your obliques, slowly return to starting position.
 Repeat on the other side.

 5. Rotational squat lift